BioVanguard Autonomy logo

 Jobs & livelihoods

-Local employment across harvesting, processing and MRV — building rural livelihoods and strengthening community economies.
+Local employment across harvesting, transport, site operations and monitoring — building rural livelihoods and strengthening community economies in the Hardap region.

 Climate adaptation

-Restored rangeland and biochar-enriched soils increase resilience to drought, heat stress and erratic rainfall patterns.
+Restored riverine ecosystems and reduced flood risk increase resilience to extreme weather events and changing rainfall patterns.

 Biodiversity recovery

-Removing encroacher bush opens habitat for indigenous grasses and wildlife, supporting ecosystem balance.
+Removing invasive species opens habitat for indigenous grasses, trees, and wildlife, supporting natural ecosystem balance.

 Future MRV enhancements